-Sources of systematic uncertainty on our bounds are the solar magnetic field, the solar axion flux, and the NuSTAR background.
-We first study how our bounds change as we vary the profile shape and the normalization of the coronal magnetic field model.
-Our photospheric model is already a conservative estimate given that it is representative of the inter-network regions of the quiet Sun, without contributions from network and active regions.

-To estimate the uncertainty coming from the profile shape of the coronal magnetic field, we recompute our bound in the limit of vanishing axion mass for 120 profiles obtained by successively rotating the model by $3^\circ$ angle, as described in the main text.
-The bounds for larger axion masses will be affected to a lesser extent by changes in the coronal magnetic field, as can be seen from Fig.~\ref{fig:prob_of_h}.
-For each orientation, we average over a perpendicular disk of radius $0.1R_\odot$.
-To isolate the dependence on the shape, we rescale each profile such that $\langle|B_\perp|\rangle$ at an altitude $h=0.1R_\odot$ matches that of our fiducial model.
-Notice that this also agrees with the PFSS model for the day of observation.
-We re-calculate the bound for each of the 120 profiles and report the systematic error in Table~\ref{tab:systematic} as the percent variation of the bound that corresponds to the 16\% and 84\% percentiles.
+The sources of systematic uncertainty in our bounds include the solar magnetic field, the solar axion flux, and the NuSTAR background.
+To assess how these factors influence our results, we first explore how the bounds vary with changes in the profile shape and normalization of the coronal magnetic field model.
+Our photospheric model is already a conservative estimate, as it represents the inter-network regions of the quiet Sun, excluding contributions from network and active regions.
+To estimate the uncertainty arising from the shape of the coronal magnetic field profile, we recompute our bound in the limit of vanishing axion mass using 120 profiles, each obtained by rotating the model by $3^\circ$ increments (see section on the solar magnetic field) and to isolate the dependence on the profile shape, we rescale each profile so that the average magnetic field strength $\langle|B_\perp|\rangle$ at an altitude of $h=0.1R_\odot$ matches that of our fiducial model.
+This also aligns with the PFSS model for the day of observation.
+We then recompute the bound for each of the 120 profiles and report the systematic uncertainty in Table~\ref{tab:systematic}, expressed as the percentage variation in the bound.

-The uncertainty due to the coronal magnetic field's normalization is estimated from the PFSS model's variance over the perpendicular disk of radius $0.1R_\odot$ at an altitude $h=0.1R_\odot$.
-The value of $\langle|B_\perp|\rangle$ at this altitude is 0.174~G in our reference model.
-From the PFSS we estimate the $1\sigma$ interval $0.141~\mathrm{G}<|B_\perp|<0.210~\mathrm{G}$.
-The variance estimated for this altitude is larger than the variance for $h>0.1R_\odot$ and $h=0.1R_\odot$ is the lowest altitude for which we use the coronal model from PSI.
-For our error estimate, we rescaled our fiducial magnetic field by an overall factor, such that its value at $h=0.1R_\odot$ is either 0.141 or 0.210~G. Changing the magnetic field in this range yields the percent change in the bound reported in Table~\ref{tab:systematic}.
+The uncertainty arising from the normalization of the coronal magnetic field is estimated from the variance of the PFSS model over the perpendicular disk of radius $0.1R_\odot$ at an altitude of $h=0.1R_\odot$.
+In our reference model, the value of $\langle|B_\perp|\rangle$ at this altitude is 0.174~G. From the PFSS model, we estimate the $1\sigma$ range to be $0.155~\mathrm{G}<|B_\perp|<0.190~\mathrm{G}$.
+The variance at this altitude is larger than that at higher altitudes ($h>0.1R_\odot$), and $h=0.1R_\odot$ is the lowest altitude at which we use the coronal model from PSI.
+To estimate the corresponding uncertainty, we rescale our fiducial magnetic field by an overall factor so that its value at $h=0.1R_\odot$ is either 0.155~G or 0.190~G. The resulting change in the bound is reported in Table~\ref{tab:systematic} as a percentage variation.